Making Smart Financial Management Decisions

 - NETFILE is the CRA system for filing your own tax return.

 - EFILE is the CRA system tax preparers use to file on someone’s behalf.
-With your consent, certain fields can now automatically be filled in to make it faster and easier for your tax preparation specialist to complete your return.
+With your consent, certain fields can be filled in automatically to make it faster and easier for your tax preparation specialist to complete your return.

 Investigate how much qualified support comes with whatever program you plan to buy in case you have questions.
 The NETFILE information from CRA is a good place to start and can show you which options are free and which ones you need to pay for.